adrienharnay/ssr-starter-pack/README.md

 };
 ```

-This component will just render the right router (browser or static) based on the type of the App, and the Head, containing meta tags.
+This component will render the Head (containing meta tags), and the right router (browser or static) based on the type of the App.

 [Head.js](./client/src/entry/js/components/Head.js)
 ```js